A Toy Model of the Information Paradox in Empty Space: Conclusion

+More specifically, the operators that distil information relevant for the infalling observer from the old Hawking radiation --- which are used in both the cloning and monogamy paradoxes --- can be written explicitly in the form of the operators $C_i$.
+This is achieved by replacing $\projvac$ in the construction above with the projector onto the black-hole microstate, and by replacing $Q_i$ from equation \eqref{rindcomp} with the appropriate operators that act on the old Hawking radiation like an operator near the horizon.

+These operators are more complicated than $C_i$, but they are also fundamentally similar to $C_i$ in that they can also be measured by measuring very high-point correlators of localized light operators in a thin shell far away from the black hole.

+This strongly suggests that the monogamy and cloning paradoxes can be resolved by recognizing that even if these operators are localized far from the interior, they can nevertheless extract quantum information from the interior just as was done in the toy model above.

-The toy model presented here thus strongly suggests that it is locality, and not the no-cloning theorem or the monogamy of entanglement that is violated in black-hole evaporation.
-The toy-model also shows that this violation of locality does {\em not} imply a breakdown of effective field theory behind the horizon --- as suggested by the firewall and fuzzball proposals --- since it also appears in empty space where effective field theory is clearly valid.
+The toy-model also shows that this violation of naive-locality does {\em not} imply a breakdown of effective field theory behind the horizon --- as suggested by the firewall and fuzzball proposals.
+This is because these violations of naive-locality also appears in empty space where effective field theory is clearly valid.
+There is no inconsistency between the idea that there are relations between complicated operators localized in different regions, and the fact that the geometry appears entirely smooth when probed with simple observables.

-An important and interesting question for further research is as follows: what is the precise distinction between the class of physical questions for which it is acceptable to consider degrees of freedom in gravity as being approximately localized and the class of questions for which it is not.

-\paragraph{\bf Acknowledgments: } I am grateful to Sudip Ghosh, Monica Guica, Nima Lashkari, R. Loganayagam, Kyriakos Papadodimas, Ben Toner, Eric Verlinde and Spenta Wadia for useful discussions.
-I am grateful to IMSc (Chennai) and CERN (Geneva) for hospitality while this work was in progress.
-This work was partially supported by a Swarnajayanti fellowship of the Department of Science and Technology (India).
+Indeed an important open problem is to precisely delineate the situations in which nonlocal effects are important.
+As mentioned above, these effects are clearly unimportant for questions that only reference correlators with a small number of insertions.
+However, this cannot be the entire story.
+For instance, the entanglement wedge conjecture \cite{Headrick:2014cta} would suggest that arbitrarily complicated correlators measured inside an entanglement wedge remain meaningfully localized in the wedge and do not leak outside it.
+So it would be nice to devise a precise criterion that indicates when nonlocality in gravity is important.